masaccio/picow_day_clock/README.md

 ## Mechanical design

-I chose the Waveshare LCD because it comes with a socket that has a wired plug with 2.54mm pin connectors for easy protoyping.
+I chose the Waveshare LCD because it comes with a socket that has a wired plug with 2.54mm pin connectors for easy prototyping.
 For the final clock, this connector gets in the way of the wires hiding neatly behind the LCD.
-There are 172x320 LCD displays that are based on the ST7789 that come with an FPC connector which is neatly conencted on the narrow edge of the display.
+There are 172x320 LCD displays that are based on the ST7789 that come with an FPC connector which is neatly connected on the narrow edge of the display.
 The bare LCD with the FPC connector has the disadvantage for the hobbyist that you need to add a ZIF socket and then break that out into something with a wider pitch to solder.
 The connector on the Waveshare board can be desoldered using solder braid and the connector carefully snipped off using flush snippers.
 The Waveshare module also has 2mm brass mounting holes which makes mounting the LCDs securely simpler.
 The main drawback of the approach is that the read of the LCD is quite messy, but the intended use is for a wall-mounted clock.
 The soldered connections look like this (please forgive the terrible soldering skills; I am out of practice):

 ![Soldered connections to LCD module](https://raw.githubusercontent.com/masaccio/picow_day_clock/main/images/module-connections.jpeg)